poult-lab/daily-word/english_words_ learning.md

 10.frenzy  [ˈfrenzi]

-[noun] in a frenzy of activity/excitement/violence.
+[noun] in a frenzy of activity/excitement/violence./Cosmetics stocks gain on K-beauty frenzy.

 "a state of great activity and strong emotion that is often violent or frightening and not under control"

-12.transplant  [trænsˈplɑːnt , ˈtrænsplɑːnt]

-[verb] {~ sth (from sb/sth) (into sb/sth)} Surgeons have successfully transplanted a liver into a four-year-old boy.

-"to take an organ, skin, etc. from one person, animal, part of the body, etc. and put it into or onto another"